-Very important: the implementation of the ICT directive on 29 November 2016, has some serieus implications for businesses.
+Very important: the implementation of the Intra Corporate Transferee (ICT) Directive on 29 November 2016, has some serieus implications for businesses.
 The ICT directive should make immigration of non EU citizens to or within the EU easier.
 However, there are some issues that require some attention.

 First issue: The employee’s labour contract with the foreign entity must run longer than three months.
 Employees who recently signed a labour contract, have to wait before they can start the assignement in the Netherlands.
 Henceforth, the highly skilled migrant procedure is no longer available for employees who will remain on the foreign payroll.
 Companies that recruit people abroad and immediately wish to assign them to a project in the Netherlands, will not be able to do so if the employee will remain on the foreign payroll.
 A faster immigration procedure is only possible if the employee has a signed local contract with the Dutch entity.

 Projects that will run for > 3 years

 Second issue: The Intra Corporate Transferee permit is only valid for 3 years (1 year for trainees).
 And only when the employee has lived outside the EU for a minimum period 0f 6 months, you can apply for a new permit.
 In case your company has a project that will last longer than 3 years, the employee can only stay on the project if a local contract is signed.
 With a local signed labour contract, the employee may be entitled for the highly skilled migrant procedure.
 Of course, assuming that they meet the necessary requirements.

 Third issue: The employee can only start working after they have collected their physical residence permit at the IND.
 A declaration in the employee’s passport is not sufficient!
 This is in contrast with the Highly Skilled Migrant permit.

 More information about the Intra Corporate Transferee Permit can be found on the Dutch immigration authorities’ site.